oracle/accelerated-data-science/docs/source/user_guide/jobs/infrastructure.rst

 Infrastructure
 **************

-The Data Science Job infrastructure is defined by a :py:class:`~ads.jobs.builders.infrastructure.dsc_job.DataScienceJob` instance.
+The Data Science Job infrastructure is defined by a :py:class:`~ads.jobs.DataScienceJob` instance.
 For example:

 .. code-block:: python3